USDA Eligibility Maps: What They Are And How To Use Them

 If you receive payment assistance and then move or sell the property, you’ll have to repay the amount given to you.
 Plus, you’ll have to pay up to 1% of the original loan balance as a guarantee fee at closing – or roll it into your mortgage.
 This fee funds the USDA loan program.

-Property Eligibility Requirements
+Property Eligibility Requirements For USDA Loans

 To be eligible for the USDA loan program, a property must be:

-- Structurally sound and fully functional – including major systems like plumbing and electric
+Structurally sound and fully functional

 Please note: This isn’t an exhaustive list of requirements.
 For the full scoop in your area, reach out to your nearest USDA Rural Development location.

-USDA Credit & Income Requirements
+USDA Credit And Income Requirements

 You don’t need to meet a specific credit score requirement to qualify for a USDA home loan.
 However, you have a better chance of getting approved (and going through a smoother underwriting process) if your score is 640 or better.